Streptomyces are soil-dwelling bacteria that produce approximately two-thirds of the antibiotics in current clinical use.

 “This means we can use time-lapse fluorescence microscopy to make movies of Streptomyces undergoing the entire spore-to-spore life-cycle in real-time.
 We can put a fluorescent “tag” on a protein in the cell to see where it goes and when.
 Here we put a tag on the “FtsZ” protein that is required for the cell division event that produces spores.” says Dr Bush.

-Further information about the paper Bldc Delays Entry into Development to Produce a Sustained Period of Vegetative Growth in Streptomyces venezuelae:
+The paper ‘BldC Delays Entry into Development To Produce a Sustained Period of Vegetative Growth in Streptomyces venezuelae‘ appears in the American Society for Microbiology.